Early Signs of Diabetes in Women

 Understanding Diabetes

-* Type 2 diabetes is more common and often develops in adulthood.
-It occurs when the body becomes resistant to insulin or fails to produce enough insulin.
+Type 2: This is more common and generally develops in adulthood.
+It happens when the body doesn’t respond well to insulin or doesn’t make enough of it.

 Age GroupPrevalence of Diabetes (%)